asifMuzammil/kubernetes-debug-toolkit/2_kubectl_get.md

 ## What's Next?

-In Part 3, we'll dive deep into pod troubleshooting, where we'll build upon these `kubectl get` commands and combine them with other tools for comprehensive pod debugging.
+In Next Part, we'll dive deep into pod troubleshooting, where we'll build upon these `kubectl describe` commands and combine them with other tools for comprehensive pod debugging.

 ---